What Heart Palpitations and Ectopic Beats Look Like on Your Apple Watch ECG

 PACs in trigeminy pattern, also known as atrial trigeminy.

-Heart palpitation anxiety is not fun, but people are finding ways to find relief and gain peace of mind.
 Nearly everyone experiences a few ectopic beats every day, which is completely normal.
 Most people don’t feel these extra heartbeats; however, some are particularly sensitive to them, often describing the sensation as a “skipped heartbeat” or “extra heartbeat.”
-With a higher number of people reporting heart palpitations during COVID, many folks are sending their Fitbit ECG, Samsung ECG, and Apple Watch ECG to human experts through the QALY app for heart palpitation monitoring.
+With a higher number of people reporting heart palpitations during COVID, many folks are sending their Fitbit ECG, Samsung ECG, and Apple Watch ECG to human experts through the Qaly app (on Android and iPhone) for heart palpitation monitoring.

 If more than 1% of your heartbeats throughout a full day are ectopic, this may be a sign that there’s something going on.
 It’s difficult to know if you have frequent ectopics with a single, 30-second ECG strip.
 However, if you see more than one ectopic on the same 30-second ECG strip, this should make you wonder whether or not you may have frequent ectopics.
 This may be a good reason to check additional ECGs and talk to your healthcare provider, who will likely want to check your ectopic count with a continuous heart monitor.